mlflow/mlflow/docs/source/tracking.rst

         <div style="display: flex;">
             <div style="width: 70%; display: flex; flex-direction: column; padding: 0 20px;">
               <h4 style="margin-bottom: 20px">Running MLflow Tracking Server in Artifacts-only Mode</h4>
-              <p> MLflow Tracking Server has ``artifacts-only`` option, which lets the server to serve (proxy) only artifacts
+              <p> MLflow Tracking Server has <code>--artifacts-only</code> option, which lets the server to serve (proxy) only artifacts
                 and not metadata.
 This is particularly useful when you are in a large organization or training huge models, you might have high artifact transfer volumes and want to split out the traffic for serving artifacts to not impact tracking functionality.
 Please read
-                 :ref:`Use Tracking Server without Proxying Artifacts Access <tracking-server-no-proxy>` for more details on how to use this mode.
+                 <a href="tracking/server.html#optionally-using-a-tracking-server-instance-exclusively-for-artifact-handling">Optionally using a Tracking Server instance exclusively for artifact handling</a> for more details on how to use this mode.
               </p>
              </div>
             <img src="_static/images/tracking/tracking-setup-artifacts-only.png" style="margin: auto 20px; width: 30%"/>